maccth/GP2-editor/README.md

 ## Introduction

-This is the working repository for GP Editor, the integrated development environment being constructed for <a href="https://www.cs.york.ac.uk/plasma/wiki/index.php?title=GP_(Graph_Programs)">GP2</a>, an experimental graph programming language developed by the University of York.
+This is the working repository for the GP2 Editor, the integrated development environment being constructed for <a href="https://www.cs.york.ac.uk/plasma/wiki/index.php?title=GP_(Graph_Programs)">GP2</a>, an experimental graph programming language developed by the University of York.

 ## Compiling and Installing on Linux